kevintpeng/Learn-Something-Every-Day/Languages/Bash/Bash Environment.md

 - `~/bashrc` read after system wide bashrc, aliases and stuff

 ### Variables
-- Global varaibles are available in all shells, display with `env` command.
+- Global/Environment varaibles are available in all shells, display with `env` command.
-- Local variables are available in the current shell, display with `set` command.
+- Local/Shell variables are available in the current shell, display with `set` command.
+    - `set -e` sets a bash [option](/"Strict"%20mode.md)
 - `MYVAR="Hello"` defines a local variable in the current shell
-- `export MYVAR` adds it to *environment* variables which allows child processes to have access
+- `export MYVAR` adds it to *environment* variables which allows child processes to have access, using the bash `export` builtin

 ### Shell Expansion
 A command is first tokenized, then one of 8 expansions is performed on each token, followed by quote removal.